General Hospital for the Insane is a partly abandoned psychiatric institution that treats people with mental illness.

 The state accepted a 150-acre tract offered by a nearby town that was once part of the Town Farms, an almshouse.
 1 The almshouse had housed the local poor and insane under one location.
 An adjacent 80 acres was purchased to have a larger continuous tract of land.

 The hospital was originally designed so that a single large building would suffice for the campus.
 1 The layout was based upon the Kirkbride Plan, a system of mental asylum design advocated by Thomas Story Kirkbride, which involved designing buildings where exposure to natural light and fresh air was imperative.
-Most buildings under Kirkbride were built with a bat wing” floor plan, with wings that sprawled outward from the centre.
-The centre housed the administrative offices, with the wings housing female and male wards.
+Most buildings under Kirkbride were built with a batwing” floor plan, with wings that sprawled outward from the center.
+The center housed the administrative offices, with the wings housing female and male wards.
 Sloan and Hutton of Philadelphia conducted the actual design work.

 The main building was to be 768 feet long and accommodate 450 patients.
-1 The centre would be four-stories high, 60-feet side, and 120-feet deep, flanked by six wings, three on each side, each three-stories high.
+1 The center would be four stories high, 60-feet wide, and 120-feet deep, flanked by six wings, three on each side, each three-stories high.

-Construction was begun under the supervision of the GHI’s first superintendent, Dr Marvin Shew.
-1 The south wing was finished by May 1868, and the centre was all but done by 1869.
+Construction was begun under the supervision of the GHI’s first superintendent, Dr. Marvin Shew.
+1 The south wing was finished by May 1868, and the center was all but done by 1869.
 By 1871, with an average of 233 patients, the hospital was overcrowded.